watson-developer-cloud/node-red-labs/basic_examples/personality_insights/README.md

 ##Personality Insights Lab

-Click on the icon of the application
+- Go back to the Bluemix dashboard and click on the icon of the nodered application you just created.

-Pick “Add a Service or API” and click the Personality Insights node under Watson section.
+- Pick “Add a Service or API” and click the Personality Insights node under Watson section.
 Make sure your Application is listed and click on Use.
 Click on Restage.

-Drag an inject node to the palette.
+- Drag an inject node to the palette.

-Drag the personality insights node to the palette.
+- Drag the personality insights node to the palette.

-Drag a debug node to the palette.
+- Drag a debug node to the palette.

-Join them as shown below
+- Join them as shown below

 ![ScreenShot](images/pi_flow.png)

-Double-click the debug node and replace ‘payload’ to ‘insights’.
+- Double-click the debug node and replace ‘payload’ to ‘insights’.
 Also change “to” to “debug tab and console”

-Double-click the inject node and change Payload to string.
+- Double-click the inject node and change Payload to string.
 Go to [sample file](personal_insights_input_text.txt) and open the file and pasts the text to the blank field below the Payload field (this is the same text that is used in the demo).

-Open a command line on your laptop and login to Bluemix with your username/password.
+- Open a command line on your laptop and login to Bluemix with your username/password.
 Navigate to the organisation and space to where your application is located.

-Type **cf logs app_name**
+- Type **cf logs app_name** where **app_name** is the name of your application.

-where **app_name** is the name of your application.
-Return to the Node-RED palette.
+- Return to the Node-RED palette.

-Click the Deploy button
+- Click the Deploy button

-Click on the debug tab to the top right of the palette.
+- Click on the debug tab to the top right of the palette.

-Click the button next to the inject node.
+- Click the button next to the inject node.

 You will see an output in the debug tab starting with '{ [msg.insights] : object }' followed by the JSON object.
 NOTE : you will not be able to see the full object